forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Fluent European Borders
 > in work

 Ideally each two neighboring countries have friendly and close interactions.
-In this sense the borders of country groups become soft/fluent.
-Such that when traveling from the UK to Türkiye, from Norway to Tunisia or from Portugal to Russia all borders would be soft.
+In this sense the borders of country groups become smooth/fluent.
+Such that when traveling from the British Isles to Türkiye and the Levant, from Scandinavia to the Maghreb or from Portugal to Russia all the borders are smooth.

-As the major player and designer in Europe, the European Union has a key role but all European or bordering country groups such as the EAEU, the CIS, the AU and the EFTA, are essential, as are all countries themselves.
+As the major player and designer in Europe, the European Union has a key role but all European or bordering country groups such as the EAEU, the CIS, the AU and the EFTA, are essential, as are all the countries themselves.

+> Possibly the The European Political Community proposed by the President Macron could be a good setting to discuss/establish smoother borders.

 #### Refs Economic and Political State Groups in and around Europe